doomedLufi/Automated_SEM_Image_labelling/README.md

 ## What will come up next

-Improvement of text recognition to get ride of the forced labelling.
+- Improved text recognition
+- Drag&Drop of images instead of numbered lst to select from